Best TV Technology? Projector vs OLED vs LED vs LCD vs Plasma

 Brightness

 LCD televisions rank in the middle of the field on brightness between plasma and LED-LCDs.
-CCFL LCDs offer a light output similar to the LED, but not quite equal to it.
-However, many people opt to go with the midrange LCD given the price difference.
+They offer a light output similar to that of LEDs but not quite equal.

 Black Level

 The term “black level” refers to the intensity of the color black on the television screen.
-The black level of the television can be adjusted through the “brightness” setting on the television to compensate for room light levels.
+You can adjust black level through the “brightness” setting to compensate for room light levels.
 When set correctly, the black level improves overall picture quality.
+This feature may be the deciding factor if you are a serious movie lover.

 Winner: OLED/Plasma